Get Natural with Your Hair

 Alō Conditioner Bars provide natural conditioning for silky tangle-free locks.
 Simply glide bar over wet hair and massage in.
 Leave on for 1-3 minutes, rinse well.
 Allow bar to dry between uses.
 Can also be used as a leave-in conditioner and a deep conditioning hair mask.

-We offer sample-sized bars for all of our Signature soaps, Shampoo Bars, and Tooth Suds.
-Each bar is sized to allow you to sample the soaps and find your favorite before you purchase a full sized bar.
+We do not offer free samples, but we do offer Travel & Trial Sizes for all of our Signature soaps, Shampoo Bars, Tooth Suds, and Body Butter.
+Each bar is sized to allow you to sample the soaps and find your favorite before you purchase a full-sized bar.